Battle of Island Number Ten: First contact

 Unwilling to waste his troops in an assault on the forts at New Madrid, Pope sent a brigade under Colonel (later Brigadier General) Joseph B. Plummer to occupy the town of Point Pleasant, Missouri, on the right bank of the river almost directly opposite Island No. 10.
 The movement was contested by the Confederate gunboats, but Plummer's troops soon learned that they had only to withdraw out of range when the gunboats appeared, and return as soon as they left.
 The brigade occupied Point Pleasant on March 6, and the boats shelled their positions for the next three days.
 In this period, the Confederate Army remained within their fortifications, offering no support to Flag Officer Hollins.

 The siege guns arrived on March 12, surprising McCown and Hollins almost as much as the winter march of Pope's army.
 They effectively closed the river to the unarmored gunboats, and prevented reinforcement of the artillery companies at New Madrid by shifting troops from Island No. 10.

 The big guns opened fire on the New Madrid defensive positions on March 13, and continued throughout the day.
 McCown realized that Pope would try to attack his forts by regular approaches.
 He felt that his reduced artillery companies would be too exhausted to resist, so he decided not to wait for the inevitable.
 On the night of March 13–14, orders were given to abandon the town and its two forts.
 A heavy rainstorm hid the troop movements from the enemy, so the evacuation was accomplished without incident.
 There was some confusion (which seems to have been exaggerated in Pope's reports), and the departure was so sudden that the guns in the forts had to be spiked and left behind, but most of the troops were successfully removed and redistributed.
 On the morning of March 14, two deserters appeared bearing a white flag, and informed Pope that the town was deserted.

-Following the loss of New Madrid, some of the units at the bend were withdrawn to Fort Pillow, not quite 70 air miles (113 km) to the south, but almost twice that by the river.
+Following the loss of New Madrid, some of the units at the bend were withdrawn to Fort Pillow, not quite 70 mi as the crow flies to the south, but almost twice that by the river.
 McCown was replaced in command at the island by Brig.
 Gen. William W. Mackall.
+(Note: The name is pronounced MAY-call.)
 Although this looks like a reprimand for his poor defense of New Madrid, McCown actually was promoted to major general.